rtomrud/tagtoname/README.md

 ### `tagtoname(paths, options)`

 Renames the audio or video files using their metadata tags.

-The given `paths` can be files or directories, in which case it recursively traverses them.

 The second argument is an options object with the following properties: